Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb23/Example_Guides/E-Paper/E-Paper - 7.5-inch e-Book with MicroSD card.rst

 Download the Eink zip library, AmebaEink.zip, at https://github.com/Ameba-AIoT/ameba-arduino-d/tree/master/Arduino_zip_libraries. and install AmebaEink.zip on Arduino IDE.
 You may follow the instruction at https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries to install it.

-After AmebaEink.zip is installed, Open the “Eink_7in5_Ebook” example by selecting “File” -> “Examples” -> “AmebaEink” -> “Eink_7in5_Ebook”.
+After AmebaEink.zip is installed, Open the "Eink_7in5_Ebook" example by selecting "File" -> "Examples" -> "AmebaEink" -> "Eink_7in5_Ebook".

 |image03|

-Next, insert the MicroSD card into your computer and create a new text file named “User_Ebook.txt”.
+Next, insert the MicroSD card into your computer and create a new text file named "User_Ebook.txt".
 Then, save the content that you would like to display in the text file (Note: do only include words).
-The content of “User_Ebook.txt” shown below is for illustration purposes only.
+The content of "User_Ebook.txt" shown below is for illustration purposes only.

 |image04|